cipriantarta/django-logging/README.rst

 ========
 Inspired by Django Rest Framework, Django Logging settings are grouped in a single dictionary.

-To overwrite Django Logging settings, add a dictionary in your project's settings file
+To override Django Logging settings, add a dictionary in your project's settings file

 .. code-block:: python